Paradox Hotel Vancouver: History

 In 2013 at a local press conference, Holborn Group president Joo Kim Tiah, the developer of the site, along with The Trump Organization president Donald Trump, accompanied by his three children Donald Jr., Ivanka, and Eric, unveiled the $360 million Trump International Hotel & Tower Vancouver.
 Holborn Group's Construction Manager for the project was Vancouver-based Urban One Builders, who later also completed UBC Brock Commons Tallwood House, the tallest wood building in Canada.

 The 63-story condo and hotel complex opened on February 28, 2017, with Donald Jr., Eric Trump and developer Joo Kim Tiah in attendance.
 The opening was met with public protests and a boycott of the ceremony by Mayor Robertson and other local politicians.
 The building consisted of the Trump Hotel on the first 15 floors, topped by 217 condos on the remaining floors.

 On August 28, 2020, the hotel reportedly closed permanently and was filing for bankruptcy.
-On December 23, 2021 all of the Trump branding was removed from the shuttered hotel.
-On April 1, 2022 TA Global Berhad reopened the hotel under the brand Paradox Hotel Group and the name Paradox Vancouver.
+Over 250 employees had already been temporarily laid off due to the COVID-19 pandemic.
+Hotel employees had reported that they learned of the hotel closure from the media or they were informed without warning that they had lost their jobs.

+In November 2021, the Mott 32 restaurant reopened after being closed since August 2020.
+In December 2021, the Trump branding was removed from the hotel, and it was reported that the property was being rebranded under TA Global Berhad's new Paradox Hotels banner (which also included recently-rebranded properties in Karon Beach and Singapore) for a reopening under a new operator.

+The hotel officially reopened on April 1, 2022 as the Paradox Vancouver; as part of the refurbishment, TA Global partnered with Vancouver-based After Dark Hospitality Group to oversee the new lobby bar Karma Lounge, and the new Mansion Nightclub.